humanbuildingsynergy/ResidentialOccupancyScheduleSimulator/README.md

-# ResidentialOccupancyScheduleSimulator
+# Residential Occupancy Schedule Simulator (ROSS)

 ## Objective
-Residential Occupancy Schedule Simulator (ROSS) creates a stochastic residential occupancy schedule by referencing occupancy schedules, extracted from a large smart thermostat dataset (over 90,000 thermostat data).
+ROSS creates a stochastic residential occupancy schedule by referencing occupancy schedules, extracted from a large smart thermostat dataset (over 90,000 thermostat data).
 Through ROSS, the Building Energy Modeling (BEM) community will have better access to a data-driven residential occupancy schedule.

 ## Methodology
 ROSS references the occupancy schedules, identified through the time-series K-means clutering method using the ecobee Donate Your Data (DYD) dataset, to stochastically create a residential occupancy schedule.